ondrej-klimek/n8n-sales-automation/README.md

 ---
 ## License ##

+**© 2025 Ondrej Klimek.
+All Rights Reserved.**

-This project is free to use for personal and educational purposes.
-Commercial use is strictly prohibited without my written permission.
-If you would like to use this in your business, please contact me at klimekondrej01@gmail.com .
-IMPORTANT - in the subject, include the following words and phrases: "permission", "AI Sales Auditor" .
+This project is free to use for personal, educational, and portfolio review purposes.

+**Commercial use, redistribution, or modification for business purposes is strictly prohibited without my written permission.**

+If you would like to use this workflow in your business or hire me to build a similar solution, please contact me at: **klimekondrej01@gmail.com**
-*Created by Ondrej Klimek*
+**IMPORTANT** - in the subject, include the following words and phrases: *permission*, *AI Sales Automation*